 Among the many rare and precious items at The National Museum of Ireland sits a 4,000-year-old necklace and two discs which were found in a dumpster.
 The necklace, called a lunala, was worn by the early kings of Ireland.
 It is thought to date from between 2,300 and 1,800 BC.
 It was first discovered in March 1945 in Coggalbeg, County Roscommon by farmer Hubert Lannon.
 He found it in a bog while he was cutting turf and kept it in his home.

 Two years later he passed the necklace on to a local chemist Patrick Sheehan, in Strokestown, who kept the priceless piece of history in his shop's safe.
 There it remained until February 2009, when two thieves grabbed the safe during a burglary.

-In March 2010, two men pleaded guilty for the burglary and were given three year suspended sentences.
+In March 2010, two men pleaded guilty to the burglary and were given three-year suspended sentences.
 Working with the police, curators from the National Museum’s Irish Antiquities Division found out that the jewelry along with other documents and papers from the Sheehan’s safe had been left in a dumpster in Dublin.